mac133k/yaspex/README.md

 ```
                          type                                                                                                  help
-jobs_cpus_alloc         gauge    Numbers of CPUs allocated for jobs in the cluster grouped by cluster, partition, user, name, state
+slurm_jobs_cpus_alloc         gauge    Numbers of CPUs allocated for jobs in the cluster grouped by cluster, partition, user, name, state
-jobs_cpus_req           gauge    Numbers of CPUs requested for jobs in the cluster grouped by cluster, partition, user, name, state
+slurm_jobs_cpus_req           gauge    Numbers of CPUs requested for jobs in the cluster grouped by cluster, partition, user, name, state
-jobs_mem_alloc_bytes    gauge  Amounts of memory allocated for jobs in the cluster grouped by cluster, partition, user, name, state
+slurm_jobs_mem_alloc_bytes    gauge  Amounts of memory allocated for jobs in the cluster grouped by cluster, partition, user, name, state
-jobs_mem_req_bytes      gauge  Amounts of memory requested for jobs in the cluster grouped by cluster, partition, user, name, state
+slurm_jobs_mem_req_bytes      gauge  Amounts of memory requested for jobs in the cluster grouped by cluster, partition, user, name, state
-jobs_nodes_alloc        gauge   Numbers of nodes allocated for jobs in the cluster grouped by cluster, partition, user, name, state
+slurm_jobs_nodes_alloc        gauge   Numbers of nodes allocated for jobs in the cluster grouped by cluster, partition, user, name, state
-jobs_nodes_req          gauge   Numbers of nodes requested for jobs in the cluster grouped by cluster, partition, user, name, state
+slurm_jobs_nodes_req          gauge   Numbers of nodes requested for jobs in the cluster grouped by cluster, partition, user, name, state
-jobs_num                gauge                       Numbers of jobs in the cluster grouped by cluster, partition, user, name, state
+slurm_jobs_num                gauge                       Numbers of jobs in the cluster grouped by cluster, partition, user, name, state
-nodes_cpu_load          gauge                           CPU loads on nodes in the cluster grouped by cluster, partition, name, arch
+slurm_nodes_cpu_load          gauge                           CPU loads on nodes in the cluster grouped by cluster, partition, name, arch
-nodes_cpus              gauge                     Numbers of CPUs on nodes in the cluster grouped by cluster, partition, name, arch
+slurm_nodes_cpus              gauge                     Numbers of CPUs on nodes in the cluster grouped by cluster, partition, name, arch
-nodes_cpus_alloc        gauge           Numbers of CPUs allocated on nodes in the cluster grouped by cluster, partition, name, arch
+slurm_nodes_cpus_alloc        gauge           Numbers of CPUs allocated on nodes in the cluster grouped by cluster, partition, name, arch
-nodes_mem_alloc_bytes   gauge         Amounts of memory allocated on nodes in the cluster grouped by cluster, partition, name, arch
+slurm_nodes_mem_alloc_bytes   gauge         Amounts of memory allocated on nodes in the cluster grouped by cluster, partition, name, arch
-nodes_mem_free_bytes    gauge    Amounts of free memory allocated on nodes in the cluster grouped by cluster, partition, name, arch
+slurm_nodes_mem_free_bytes    gauge    Amounts of free memory allocated on nodes in the cluster grouped by cluster, partition, name, arch
-nodes_mem_total_bytes   gauge   Total amounts of memory available on nodes in the cluster grouped by cluster, partition, name, arch
+slurm_nodes_mem_total_bytes   gauge   Total amounts of memory available on nodes in the cluster grouped by cluster, partition, name, arch
-partitions_state        gauge                                                             Partition states grouped by cluster, name
+slurm_partitions_state        gauge                                                             Partition states grouped by cluster, name
-partitions_total_cpus   gauge                                          Total numbers of CPUs per partition grouped by cluster, name
+slurm_partitions_total_cpus   gauge                                          Total numbers of CPUs per partition grouped by cluster, name
-partitions_total_nodes  gauge                                         Total numbers of nodes per partition grouped by cluster, name
+slurm_partitions_total_nodes  gauge                                         Total numbers of nodes per partition grouped by cluster, name
 ```

 The labels used for each metric are mentioned in the help section after `grouped by`.
 Job resource requirements and allocations are extracted from the respective TRES strings.